jamesknelson/popup-trigger/README.md

 import PopupTrigger from 'popup-trigger'

 let trigger = new PopupTrigger({
-  hover: true,  // Popup on hover
+  triggerOnFocus: true,
-  focus: true,  // Popup on focus
+  triggerOnHover: true,
-  select: true, // Popup on touch/click the trigger,
+  triggerOnSelect: true, // Pop on touch/click the trigger, or
-                // or on enter/spacebar while the trigger is focused.
+                          // on enter/space while focused.
 })

 trigger.setTriggerNode(/* ... */)